Cultural competence in healthcare: Nursing

 The core functions of a nurse rely on conversation and communication, which is directly impacted by the ability to speak or understand the language and culture of the patient.
-There are limited interventions for nurses to effectively manage language discordance.
+However, there are limited interventions for nurses to effectively manage language discordance.
 One study aimed to understand the components of nursing that are impacted by language discordance and the interventions that have been successfully used to overcome these barriers.
-The authors analyzed 299 studies and 24 met the selection criteria of addressing language discordance.
+The authors analyzed 299 studies and 24 met the selection criteria.
+The selection criteria included whether the studies addressed the topic of language discordance and the languages the studies were published in.
 The studies were mainly qualitative and were not large, numerical experiments.
-20 out of 24 of the studies only focused on using interpreter services, whether they were professional or ad-hoc.
+The majority, 20 out of 24, of the studies only focused on using interpreter services, whether they are professional or ad-hoc.
 While the risks of ad-hoc interpreters are clearly posed in the studies, the nurses regularly resort to ad-hoc interpreters when professional interpreters are not available.
 The authors recommend that each health care service plan and implement processes and systems to give nurses the tools, training, or resources they need to effectively carry out their job, specifically when communicating with patients who do not speak the same first language as them.
 Nevertheless, this study provides another angle to support the argument that interpreters and resources to mitigate the risks of language barriers are urgent for not just the diverse patient, but also for the clinicians who want to provide the best possible care.

-In an attempt to improve nursing school curriculum, the American Academy of Nursing and the American Association of Colleges of Nursing created cultural competence coursework.
-This program introduces students to cultural diversity and health disparities concepts to improve communication between patients and future health care workers.
-There are limitations to this initiative, as many professors have expressed concerns regarding their ability to effectively address sensitive cultural topics.